Coronavirus: Which Premier League clubs are still training, and when will others return?

 Norwich players have been told to stay away from the club's training ground.
 They have all been given individual training plans.

 Sheffield United are back in training.
-They returned yesterday.
+They returned on Monday.
 This is despite closing their academy until March 30 and suspending indefinitely all non-essential business, which includes player appearances, training ground visits and fan meetings.

-Southampton players trained yesterday but they have now been told to stay away from their training ground.
+Southampton players trained on Monday but they have now been told to stay away from their training ground.
+Ralph Hasenhuttl's squad have now been advised to follow individual fitness and conditioning programmes from home.
 Club staff have also been told to work from home.

 Tottenham are training this week but on weekdays only.
 Heung-Min Son had been self-isolating for two weeks after returning from an operation on his arm in South Korea at the end of February.